TykTechnologies/tyk-docs-hugo/tyk-docs/content/upgrading-tyk.md

 All our components share a few common standards:
 - We do not introduce breaking changes unless specifically stated in the release notes (and it rarely happens).
 - Check our [versioning and long-term-support policies]({{< ref "frequently-asked-questions/long-term-support-releases/" >}}) for more details on the way we release major and minor features, patches and the support dates for each release.
-- If you experience any issues with the new version you pulled, please contact Tyk Support for assistance at support@tyk.io
+- If you experience any issues with the new version you pulled, please contact Tyk Support or [Tyk community forum](https://community.tyk.io/)

 ## Tyk Cloud Upgrade